PrzeChoj/gips/README.md

 #>  - is 118.863 times more likely than the () permutation.
 ```

-We see that the found permutation is over a hundred times more likely
+We see that the found permutation is 118.86 times more likely than
-than making no additional assumption.
-That means the additional
+making no additional assumption.
+That means the additional assumptions
-assumptions are justified.
+are justified.

 ``` r
 summary(g_map)$n0